diogovalentte/mantium/README.md

 ### Source site down

-Sometimes the source sites can be down for some time, like in maintenance.
+Sometimes the source sites can be down for some time, like during maintenance.
 In these cases, there is nothing Mantium can do about it, and all interactions with manga from these source sites will fail.

 ### What to do when a manga is removed from the source site or its URL changes

-If a manga is removed from the source site (_like Mangedex_) or its URL changes, the API will not be able to track it, as it saves the manga URL on the database when you add the manga in the dashboard and continues to use this URL forever.
+If a manga is removed from the source site (_like Mangedex_) or its URL changes, the API will not be able to track it, as it saves the manga URL in the database when you add the manga in the dashboard and continues to use this URL forever.
 If this happens, the dashboard/API logs will show an error like this:

 ```
 {"message":"(mangadex.org) Error while getting manga with URL 'https://mangadex.org/title/3e65d915-332b-4399-ba64-ebf0583f9887' chapters from source: Error while getting chapters metadata: Error while making 'GET' request: Non-200 status code -\u003e (404).
 Body: {\"statusCode\":404,\"message\":\"Not Found\"}"}